RhenalsR/Bellabeat-Case-Study/README.md

 ### Software used
 SQL was the tool used to clean, transform and merge the data, through BigQuery, from Google.
 When trying to import the datasets a problem was encountered: File `Sleepday_merged.csv` Date format 'DD/MM/YYYY hh:mm:ss _tt_' was not readable by SQL.
-So I converted the date to DD/MM/YYYY only.
+So I converted the date to DD/MM/YYYY only using Google Sheets(Excel).
 While converting formats, no missing values were encountered.

 ### Cleaning